 What would happen if women began to ask these questions?
 Is there a way for us to care about our family, our relationships as well as manage a professional care?

-Asking ourselves what we care about can be scary.
+Asking ourselves what and why we care can be scary.
 It can upset status quo.
 But it can also bring unexpected gifts into our lives so we can grow to our fullest potential.

-So go on and ask your self ‘ What do I care about?’
+So go on and ask your self ‘ What do I care about?
+Why do I care ?’